 Now let's go another 50 miles down the line.

 We speed check the runner and she's dropped to 5 mph, a blood test here shows a problem and you get classified as under active or hypothyroid.
 But you are a long way down the line, you have been feeling ill for ages with no help.
-Now you are really ill you can get some help.
+Now that you are really ill you can get some help.

 I hope this has helped with your understanding of thyroid problems.
 I have found that my Avatar health scan is able to detect "tired" thyroids before they crash and burn and we can put in place nutritional foods plans (blood sugar balancing) and supplements to help recovery.
 Read on for more information on the Avatar scan.